-In this timely addition to the bestselling shortest history series, acclaimed historian Gwynne Dyer tells the story of war from its prehistoric – perhaps pre-human – origins up to the present age of algorithms and atom bombs.
+In this addition to the bestselling ‘shortest history’ series, acclaimed historian and military expert Gwynne Dyer tells the story of war from its prehistoric – perhaps pre-human – origins up to the present age of algorithms and atom bombs.

 Gwynne Dyer has worked as a freelance journalist, columnist, broadcaster and lecturer on international affairs for several decades.
 His twice-weekly column on international affairs is published by 175 papers in some 45 countries and is translated into more than a dozen languages.
 He lives in London, where he is working on a new book about geo-engineering.